 - Earned bachelor’s degree (any field) with cumulative 3.0 GPA

-- Completion of the following foundation courses with a cumulative GPA of 3.0:
+- Completion of the following 10 foundation courses.
+A prerequisite GPA of 3.0 (on a 4.0 scale) is recommended:

 - Human anatomy with lab